bitwiseshiftleft/factorio-router/README.md

 ## Development version

-Please note that this is an early development release, and is not close to completion.
-In particular, the graphics are just placeholders (and have the wrong rendering angle), except maybe for the signals.
+Please note that this is a development release, and the mod may see significant changes, possibly requiring a rebuild of your router network.

 ## Introduction